-The Resort Deck will be located on Deck 14 and was designed by architect Tom Wright.
+The pool deck, Deck 14, on Celebrity Edge will be called the Resort Deck and was designed by architect Tom Wright.
 It features two-story windows, with chaise lounges positioned about them facing out to sea.
-The deck's large pool is flanked by sculptural trees and two "martini glass" Jacuzzis that overlook the deck below.
+The deck's large pool is flanked by sculptural trees and two "martini glass" hot tubs that overlook the deck below.

 The Resort Deck will also feature six oversized, private, for-fee cabanas.

-Not far from the Resort Deck, The Rooftop Garden is an area filled with live greenery and sophisticated, fabricated tree sculptures.
+Not far from the Resort Deck is The Rooftop Garden, a unique space that combines the popular top-deck Lawn Club found on the Solstice-class ships with the Rooftop Terrace that is so popular on Millennium-class ships.
+The area is filled with live greenery and sophisticated, fabricated tree sculptures.
 The sculptures, in addition to being interesting to look out, double as seats for musical performers.

 During the day The Rooftop Garden will host yoga and various games and activities.
 At night, passengers can show up for live music and the line's "A Taste of Film," which pairs movies and dining.